hanconst/cics-liberty-minibank-example/com.ibm.cics.minibank.document/How to setup MiniBank in your own environmentV1.1.md

 ![](images/server_xml_con.jpg)

 6. Check log for zosConnect feature enabled message.
-Find your liberty server log: The directory should be  1�7*/u/team\*\*/zosConnect/workdir/ROR REGION/ZOSCONN/* 1�7.
+Find your liberty server log: The directory should be “*/u/team\*\*/zosConnect/workdir/ROR REGION/ZOSCONN/*”.
 Example in following picture:

 ![](images/liberty_log.jpg)

 Open message.log file, you should get

- 1�7**Web Module z/OS Connect has been bound to default\_host 1�7** message printed indicating the z/OS Connect feature is successfully deployed.
+“**Web Module z/OS Connect has been bound to default\_host”** message printed indicating the z/OS Connect feature is successfully deployed.

 ![](images/zosconnect_log.jpg)

 7. Add the TRANSFER service to server.xml.
 We have created a pipeline resource in the bundle.
-This pipeline creates a “transferJSON 1�7 webservice in our CICS region, we need to register this service to zosConnect.
+This pipeline creates a “transferJSON” webservice in our CICS region, we need to register this service to zosConnect.

 Still open server.xml, add the following statements

 ![](images/zos_api.jpg)

-8. Check the “transferJSON 1�7 service is successfully deployed.
+8. Check the “transferJSON” service is successfully deployed.
 Go to your browser (don’t forget to change the port):

 this link can help you to list all available services in this server.